 Every documentary has it.
 An interviewer and an interviewee sitting across from each other in an intimate space, getting to the heart of the matter.
 It’s a clean shot, the lighting is pristine, the sound is crisp, and the subjects are framed perfectly.

 What you don’t see, however, is the immense amount of work that goes into staging such a shot.
 From choosing the subtle colors and patterns of the surrounding walls to knowing where the shadows will fall later in the day, every detail is accounted for, and every contingency planned for.

 That’s why producers have always put so much energy into finding the ideal shooting location — a task that was once filled with uncertainty but has become markedly easier with the growth of the vacation rentals industry.
-Such was the case recently when HBO chose an InvitedHome property as a filming location for one of its documentaries and finished the project with only stellar things to say about our home, our booking process, and our day-of services.
+Such was the case recently when HBO chose InvitedHome's Holden Lodge as a filming location for one of its documentaries and finished the project with only stellar things to say about our home, our booking process, and our day-of services.

 InvitedHome recently sat down with HBO Producer Jordan Kronick to learn more about how the vacation rental industry has changed the way production experts like himself go about scouting locations.

 “From Frontline to Discovery Channel to NatGeo, these nonfiction shows are all over the place, and they’re all based on interviews,” Kronick said.
 “If you’re like me, you’re from New York, but you’re traveling from city to city to do interviews with people.
 More often than not we want the interviews to be a home setting, or a loft setting, or an industrial setting.”